DOGE28/Zerto-Upgrade-Tutorial/README.md

     - zadmin
     - Zertodata123!

+>[!CAUTION]
+> If you see a warning on the console screen saying you need to access the WebUI prior to logging into the CLI, please do that first!
+If you don't you will need to redeploy your ZVM!

 Open up a console for the VM and log in using the above credentials.
 You will be asked to change the password before proceeding.